5 Things You Can Do With ProteinSimple Maurice Capillary Electrophoresis

 2) Measure the size and purity of a protein sample

 Quantitative and reproducible test methods for protein sample purity are critical.
-Examples include aggregates and degradants, and specific to adeno-associated virus (AAV) products, the ratio of capsid proteins.
+Examples include methods for distinguishing aggregates and degradants, the ratio of capsid proteins, and for specific to adeno-associated virus (AAV) products.
 While SDS-PAGE is the traditional approach, the Maurice Capillary Electrophoresis (CE) system provides scientists with a robust alternative, delivering reproducible, quantitative measurements of proteins, antibodies, and viral vectors.

 3) Characterize and compare protein glycosylation between batches